Legends of the Fall

-Legends of the Fall is a 1994 American epic Western drama film directed by Edward Zwick and starring Brad Pitt, Anthony Hopkins, Aidan Quinn, Julia Ormond and Henry Thomas.
+Legends of the Fall is a 1994 American epic historical Western drama film directed by Edward Zwick, and starring Brad Pitt, Anthony Hopkins, Aidan Quinn, Julia Ormond and Henry Thomas.
 Based on the 1979 novella of the same title by Jim Harrison, the film is about three brothers and their father living in the wilderness and plains of Montana in the early 20th century and how their lives are affected by nature, history, war, and love.
-The film's time frame spans from the early 20th century; World War I, through the Prohibition era, and ending with a brief scene set in 1963.
+The film's timeframe spans nearly 50 years from the early 20th century; World War I, through the Prohibition era, and ending with a brief scene set in 1963.
 The film was nominated for three Academy Awards and won for Best Cinematography (John Toll).
 Both the film and book contain occasional Cornish language terms, the Ludlows being a Cornish immigrant family.

 Plot

+The film is narrated by One Stab, a Cree friend of the Ludlows, as he tells the family story to a newspaper reporter.